 Please note: Submitting a FAFSA is required for all students seeking student employment.

-Meet the College’s standards for satisfactory academic progress (a cumulative GPA of a 2.0) every term.
+- Meet the federal regulation standards for satisfactory academic progress (a cumulative GPA of a 2.0) every term.

 In rare cases, a student may appear to meet all of the above requirements and present all required documentation, but will still be ineligible for an office to hire as a FWS and/or CE employee.
 The most common applications of this policy include: